 Students are required to maintain Satisfactory Academic Progress (SAP) in order to receive financial aid.
 A copy of the SAP policy of the College is included in this catalog.
 Failure to maintain SAP could result in a termination of aid.

 Additional information concerning the purpose or offers of financial aid may be obtained by calling the Financial Aid Office.

-FINANCIAL AID & SCHOLARSHIPS OFFERED
+SCHOLARSHIPS OFFERED

-Pacific Northwest Christian College Scholarship Process [Due with Application & updated each year]
+Pacific Northwest Christian College Scholarship Process: